 The Company has in place strong corporate governance practices and procedures, which include oversight of climate-related risks and opportunities.
 These practices and procedures include risk management.
 After applying these practices and procedures, the Company considers that there are relatively limited actual and potential impacts of climate-related risks on the Company's businesses, strategy and financial planning activities.
-In particular, the Company's corporate group has minimum energy intensive business activities and is a relatively low emitter of greenhouse gas emissions compared to other businesses and other industries.
-Further detail on the Company's approach to minimising its climate change impact is contained in the Company's 2022 Sustainability Report.
+In particular, the IPH Group has minimum energy intensive business activities and is a relatively low emitter of greenhouse gas emissions compared to other businesses and other industries.
+Further detail on the Group's greenhouse gas emissions for FY23 and the Company's approach to minimising its climate change impact is contained in the Company's 2023 Sustainability Report.